qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

     drive_op0 = 2 * np.pi * r0 * (a0 + a0dag)
     drive_op1 = 2 * np.pi * r1 * (a1 + a1dag)

-Construct the ``Solver`` using the model details, including parameters necessary for pulse simulation.
+Construct the :class:`.Solver` using the model details, including parameters necessary for pulse simulation.
+See the :class:`.Solver` documentation, as well as the :ref:`tutorial example <pulse solver>` for more details.

-**To do: add reference to pulse simulation tutorial**

 .. jupyter-execute::